Prime Factorization of ideals in commutative rings, with a focus on Krull rings: General Krull rings

-It is well known that the integral closure of a reduced Noetherian ring is a finite direct sum of Krull domains, which is also called Mori-Nagata theorem because it is an immediate consequence of Mori-Nagata theorem.
-Hence, the following result is in fact the Mori-Nagata theorem.
+It is well known that the integral closure of a reduced Noetherian ring is a finite direct product of Krull domains.
+This fact is also called Mori-Nagata theorem because it is an immediate consequence of Mori-Nagata theorem.
+Hence, by Proposition \ref{polynomial}, the following result is a restatement of Mori-Nagata theorem.

 \begin{proposition} If $R$ is a reduced Noetherian ring, then the integral closure of $R$ is a general Krull ring. \end{proposition}

 \begin{proof} Let $\overline{R}$ be the integral closure of $R$.
 Then, by assumption, $\overline{R}$ is reduced.
 Moreover, $R$ being Noetherian implies that $R$ and $\overline{R}$ have a finite number of minimal prime ideals.
 Finally, $\overline{R}$ is a Krull ring \cite[Corollary 2.3]{h76}.
 Thus, $\overline{R}$ is a general Krull ring by Lemma~\ref{reduced_strong_Krull}. \end{proof}